movestore/Daily-Proportions/README.md

 `valu`: Value of the relation that the data set has to fullfill.
 In case of `rel` = 'is one of the following' commas have to be used to separate the possible values.
 In case of a timestamp parameter please use the timestamp format with year, month, day, hour, minute and second as in the example: '2021-06-23 09:34:00"

 `time`: Please tick this parameter if your selected variable is a timestamp type, so that the App can properly work with it.

+`last_loctime`: Select this option if your data were collected with a regular daily gap (e.g. no locations at night).
+This leads the App to calculate cumulative durations of the adapted `timelag2` that is weighting the last location before the gap with the median data resolution instead of the long gap time interval.
+Depending on your required data property and how the animal(s) behave during the gap (e.g. night) either one or the other might be sensible.
+Note that (in addition to the Time Lag Between Locations App) you need to add the Adapt Time Lag for Regular Gaps App to your workflow before, if you want to use this feature.

 ### Null or error handling:
 **Parameter `variab`:** If there is no individual variable with the name given here, an error will be returned.